Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Non-relativistic fluids on curved backgrounds

-The aim of this section is to elaborate on an important application of the construction thus far, namely, in the description of non-relativistic conformal fluids.
-We will first develop a Weyl-covariant formalism which simplifies the study of conformal non-relativistic hydrodynamics analogous to the relativistic case.
-This leads to a proposal for the entropy current of an non-relativistic conformal fluid coupled to a curved background.
+The aim of this section is to elaborate on an important application of the construction of the previous sections, namely, in the description of non-relativistic fluids.
+Fields close to equilibrium admit a hydrodynamic description.
+Within this description the stress tensor and symmetry currents are expressed in a gradient expansion of the fluid variables and the spacetime background.
+We will first give a detailed description of ideal fluids on the Newton-Cartan background.
+Following this we develop a Weyl-covariant formalism which will facilitate the study of scale invariant non-relativistic fluids.
+While our analysis will be confined to the case of ideal fluids, the framework can be used for a more detailed investigation of the derivative expansion involved for general non-relativistic fluids.

-A preliminary study of non-relativistic fluids on the usual Newton-Cartan background was performed in \cite{Duval:1976ht}.
-We will base our subsequent calculations on this work and extend them to the conformal case.